Amazon’s “New” Badge Will Appear on New Products

 This article discusses Amazon’s New badge, a feature that will be displayed on new products that have recently been added to the platform.
 The badge is intended to help shoppers discover and purchase recently launched products, and to give businesses an opportunity to showcase their latest offerings.

-Amazon has gone a long way from being an online book shop to becoming one of the biggest eCommerce actor in the world.
+Amazon has come a long way from being an online book shop to becoming one of the biggest eCommerce actors in the world.
 Being the best in this industry also means being very big.
-Nevertheless, even robust, Amazon has made it possible even for people with minimal technical knowledge to be able to shop products on its platform.
+Nevertheless, even robust Amazon has made it possible even for people with minimal technical knowledge to be able to shop for products on its platform.

 A “New” Badge Is Convenient For Shoppers

 Amazon decided to start experimenting with a “new” badge to help the shoppers determine what item to buy.
 This is just one in line of many Amazon efforts to label products uniquely and helpfully.
 A “new” badge is not alone out there.
 Amazon has been testing other badges and labels.
 For instance, we have seen some products being labeled as “Best Sellers.”
 There are others labeled as “Amazon’s Choice.”

 And, while “Best Sellers” and “Amazon’s Choice” labels are based on various factors such as pricing and customer reviews, it remains unclear what the factors for the newest addition to the Amazon’s “badge” family will be.
 It appears that Amazon is not testing this badge continuously.
 The “new” badge appears on some products, then after some time, it disappears.
 The same has been noticed when using different browsers.
 While the badge can be seen in one, it completely disappears in others.